darktable-org/dtdocs/content/special-topics/color-pipeline.md

 Starting in darktable 3.2, users could choose between two workflows that defined consistent default settings, modules and pipeline order for both _display-referred_ and _scene-referred_ processing.

-In darktable 3.4, a full scene-referred masking and blending option has been introduced, allowing masks to be defined for pixel values above 100% and using only unbounded blending operators.
+In darktable 3.4, a full scene-referred masking and blending option was introduced, allowing masks to be defined for pixel values above 100% and using only unbounded blending operators.

 Switching to _scene-referred_ is a cognitive leap for most experienced users, who are used thinking in display-referred ways.
 In a display-referred workflow, it is customary to anchor the white value and let tone adjustments revolve around that point, trying to maximize brightness while avoiding clipping.
 In a scene-referred workflow, white and black values are fluid and adapted to the output medium.
 It is advised that users anchor middle-gray (which will be preserved as-is for any output medium) and let the view transform (_filmic_) dilate or contract the dynamic range around that point.
 Because 10 bit HDR white is 4 times as bright as 8 bit SDR white, any rigid definition of "white" becomes irrelevant.
 But anchoring for middle-gray is actually more convenient, since it keeps the average brightness of the picture unchanged through the view transform.